5,000 signatures reached

 Support industrial manslaughter laws

-We call on Matthew Guy and the Liberal Party to support industrial manslaughter legislation.
+We call on Michael O'Brien and the Liberal Party to support industrial manslaughter legislation.
 The Liberal Party must step up and match Labor's commitment to provide a safer Victoria and ensure no-one is above the law.

 We call for legislation so negligent employers can be charged with industrial manslaughter when a person is killed at work.